-The HIDOE, in collaboration with WIOA core partners, will develop the Request for Proposals and announce the availability of grant funds under the auspices of WIOA Title II.
+The Department of Education, in collaboration with WIOA core partners, will develop the Request for Proposals and announce the availability of grant funds under the auspices of Title II of the Workforce Innovation and Opportunity Act.
 The following communication mechanisms will be used to publicize the information:

-- The announcement will be sent to the USP partners and other agencies involved in the workforce development system. - The announcement will be disseminated through online statewide news and information websites, specifically on the Hawaii Community Education and State Procurement websites.
+- The announcement will be sent to the Unified State Plan partners and other agencies involved in the workforce development system. - The announcement will be disseminated through online statewide news and information websites, specifically on the Hawaii Community Education and State Procurement websites.